diluisi/CleaningDataProject/CodeBook.md

 Multiple trials were conducted while each subject performed a specific task and the mean and standard deviations of variables of interest were calculated for each trial.

-The means and standard deviations of these variables have averaged for each subject and activity and compiled in the included tidyData.txt file.
+The means and standard deviations of these variables were averaged for each subject and activity and compiled in the included *tidyData.txt* file.

 For more technical information on sampling and filtering or to obtain original dataset, please visit this [UCI Machine Learning Repository][id]